albertlis/Automatic-door-open/README.md

 * Install necessary [libraries](#libraries) (It's highly recommended by using PlatformIO IDE)
 * If you use PlatformIO IDE then import project.
 If you use Platformio Core then go to project folder
 * If you use PlatformIO IDE then using graphical interface choose Project Tasks -> Build.
 If you use Platformio Core type `pio run` into terminal inside project folder.
+* Connect your microcontroller using FDTI.
+To use other programmers modify `upload_protocol` inside `platformio.ini` file.
+Check: [Upload options](https://docs.platformio.org/en/latest/projectconf/section_env_upload.html)
+* If you use PlatformIO IDE then using graphical interface choose Project Tasks -> Upload.
+If you use Platformio Core type `pio run --target upload` into terminal inside project folder.

 ## Features
 - Measure and filtering light intensivity